kai-dg/syncr/README.md

 # Syncr

-Dropbox API Wrapper terminal tool.
+Dropbox SDK Wrapper terminal tool.
 Helps sync your code if you work on 2 or more computers, works like `git`.

 ---
 ## Getting your Dropbox Access Token